All That Glitters Is Not Gold

 ETPs

-The largest gold ETP in the world is the SPDR GLD ETF (NYSEARCA:GLD).
+The largest gold ETP in the world is the SPDR GLD ETF (GLD).
 However, products like these have their drawbacks.
 As financial products themselves, there are high levels of ambiguity between the ETF and the underlying asset (gold).
 In the case of GLD, HSBC acts as the fund custodian.
 We've seen over a dozen ETPs (many of which were levered) fail since mid-February.
-HSBC uses sub-custodians such as the Bank of Nova Scotia (NYSE:BNS), Barclays (NYSE:BCS), Bank of England, JPMorgan (NYSE:JPM), and UBS (NYSE:UBS).
+HSBC uses sub-custodians such as the Bank of Nova Scotia (BNS), Barclays (BCS), Bank of England, JPMorgan (JPM), and UBS (UBS).

 Furthermore, the exchanges and regulatory associations such as the LBMA (London Bullion Market Association), CFTC and COMEX act as market makers, transaction facilitators, and regulators not only of the ETPs, but of the underlying sponsors.
 While GLD may be a good inflation hedge, it is highly exposed to the global financial system.
 Not necessarily an attribute that many investors look for if buying gold as fire insurance.